Overview

 What is the graduation rate at Johns Hopkins University?

-94% of students who start at Johns Hopkins University end up finishing their degree within six years of enrolling.
-This is 36% more than the national median.
+95% of students who start at Johns Hopkins University finish their degree within six years of enrolling.
+This is 37% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of Johns Hopkins University go on to earn?

-10 years after starting school at Johns Hopkins University, the median earnings among students who received federal financial aid was $87,555.
+The median income of students 10 years after starting at Johns Hopkins University is $87,555.
 This is $37,164 more than the national median.

 How much do students at Hopkins take out in loans?

-Graduates of Hopkins have to take out a median of $10,250 in federal student loans.
-This is $3,250 less than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+Graduates of Hopkins take out a median of $10,250 in federal student loans.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources